MKozuch/RasPi_tempcontrol/README.md

 NOTE: pin 1 (BCM_GPIO 18) is shared with RasPi audio system, that means that it is not possible to use both 3.5mm audio jack output and PWM driving at the same time
+In order to addressthis issue digital mode has been implemented, running script with option '-m pwm/digital' allows to select either linear or digital fan speed control

 Requires Python3 and wiringpi2 library